FIRST TIMERS' GUIDE

-- Pick up your lift pass - Pick up your lift pass (RFID Card) at our Ticketing and Information Windows, located on the west side of the building.
-Ticket windows are conveniently located both inside and outside of the building, with easy access to the slopes.
+- Pick up your lift pass – Pick up your lift pass (RFID Card) at our Ticketing and Information Windows, located on the west side of the building.
+Ticket windows are conveniently located on the first floor of the building, with easy access to the slopes.
 If you need to rent equipment, pick up your rental form here as well.
 To save time, pick the window with the shortest line!

 - Grab a Timberline Mountain trail map – Trail maps are located at the Ticketing and Information Windows, and throughout the lodge.
 To help you get around the mountain, grab a trail map for each member of your group.
 Select a location to meet if you get separated before your adventure on the snow starts!